-CURRENT STUDENT BM, Eastman School of Music, Cello Performance, 2020
+BM, Eastman School of Music, Cello Performance, 2020

-For beginner students who are children, I usually start them on the Suzuki method.
+For beginner students who are children, I usually start them with the Suzuki repertoire.
 Once the student has reached a certain level of technical development, I will start them on solo repertoire outside of the Suzuki method.
 For adults, I focus much more on what the student is interested in, and try to pick out repertoire that suits their needs to make lessons engaging and fun.
 That being said, I'm a big stickler for fundamentals, and have all of my students practice scales and arpeggios.
 For children as well, I am always open to music the student is interested in, but I try to stick as close as I can to the fundamentals in the beginning.

 I have a very serious focus on the fundamentals, but nothing makes me more happy than to see a student use those fundamentals to express something deep within him or herself.
 I do as much as I can to get the student as interested as possible in the music they are playing, and help them find their own meaning in the music.
 That being said, I make sure to have each of my students progress at their own pace.
 Setting realistic goals each lesson, tailored to the student, allows lessons to be productive and have direction.

 I've had the pleasure of knowing Isaac through being classmates at Eastman together.
 Over the four years I attended Eastman, I've had the privilege of hearing Isaac's superb performances in recitals, and collaborating with him as a chamber musician.
 Isaac is not only a highly skilled musician, but sharply minded as a colleague, full of profound insight and eager to always understand new musical ideas.
 Anyone who chooses to study with Isaac will learn and gain so much as a musician.

 I've worked with Isaac many times.
 He was always very professional and well prepared!